charles3603/Python_Fundamentals_B45/README.md

-# Python_Fundamentals_B45\n
+# Python_Fundamentals_B45
-All my practise files will be saved here \n
+All my practise files will be saved here;
-Day2 - Introduction to Variables\n
+Day2 - Introduction to Variables;
-Day3 - INtroduction to Datatypes, String datatype\n
+Day3 - INtroduction to Datatypes, String datatype;